Danilo Restivo: Witnesses provide evidence

 Allen Anscombe provided evidence, telling the court of the injuries that Barnett had sustained.
-Claire George, who had identified Restivo from CCTV that was shown onCrimewatch in 2006, was called to give evidence.
+Claire George, who had identified Restivo from CCTV that was shown on Crimewatch in 2006, was called to give evidence.
 She was questioned by the defence whether she had been influenced by her background knowledge of the case in the way in which she had looked at the footage.
 Inspector Pete Browning, an officer who had attended Restivo's address on 17 November 2002 to gather DNA to eliminate people from the investigation, told the court that Restivo had shown him to the bathroom, where two trainers were in the bath, with Restivo stating he was cleaning them as they were dirty.
 Browning noted how "they were wet and a smell of bleach [was] prominent".
 Holly Stroud, Katie McGoldrick, and Sonia Taylor, who had their hair cut by Restivo provided evidence, as did Goddard, who had witnessed Restivo cutting an unidentified woman's hair.